videogorillas/vgplayer-api/deployment.md

 # Workflow Overview

-Media url is submitted to Queue Manager via a RESTful API Media job is picked up by Dispatcher
+Media url is submitted to Queue Manager via a RESTful API.
+Media job is picked up by Dispatcher.
-Dispatcher splits Media Job into multiple chunks: e.g. 10 minute video will be split into 120 chunks each five second long Chunks are picked up from chunk queue by Workers
+Dispatcher splits Media Job into multiple chunks: e.g. 10 minute video will be split into 120 chunks each five second long.
+Chunks are picked up from chunk queue by Workers.
-When workers are done the results are submitted to Queue and Cache Manager
+When workers are done the results are submitted to Queue and Cache Manager.

 # Deployment Diagram